 What’s the Velo Birmingham route?

-The route starts & finishes in Birmingham City Centre and passes through four counties; West Midlands, Herefordshire, Worcestershire, Staffordshire plus the Borough of Sandwell and Dudley.
+The route starts & finishes in Birmingham City Centre and passes through several counties.
 See the above map and route for full details.

 What time does the event start?

 Velo Birmingham starts at 7:00am but given that there are 17,000 cyclists, starting times are likely to be staggered over one or two hours.
 Cyclists paying for the Fast Track Entry should be allocated an earlier starting time.

 Where does Velo Birmingham start from?